Frequently Asked Questions

 Adding a new family member to your home for the rest of its life is an important decision.
 Most adopters spend 60-90 minutes at the shelter or return for multiple visits.
 Please bring proof of current residence such as payment statement and/or PG&E or water/trash bill.

 6. My animal was impounded.
 What do I need to do?

+If you see your animal on our site, please write down the Animal ID and call our office at (530) 668-5287.
 In order to redeem your animal, you need to bring in your driver’s license or ID card, and veterinarian records for the animal to show proof of current vaccinations and spay/neuter status.
 If such paperwork is not available, please allow extra time for the redemption.
-Once the appropriate fees are paid (redemption, boarding, vaccination, license, etc.), your animal will be released.
+Once the appropriate fees are paid (impound, boarding, vaccination, license, etc.), your animal will be released.

 7. I need to license my dog.
 What do I need to do?

 We would be happy to provide you with a copy of a license application by mail, fax, or online.
-You may also come into our shelter facility during business hours and complete the application over the counter.
+Our online licensing website is licensepet.com/yolocounty.
+You may also come to our shelter facility during business hours.

 New license (not renewal) applications are also available at the West Sacramento and Davis Police Departments and the Westside Veterinary Clinic in West Sacramento.
 Current rabies vaccination is required in order to get a dog license.
 Licenses can be purchased for the term length of the rabies vaccination for your convenience.
 All dogs in Yolo County are required to be licensed.
 Cat licensing is optional.
 Additional fees will be charged for a late license.

 Feel free to email our licensing team at email@example.com if you have further questions.

 8. I would like to volunteer.
 Who do I contact?